aws-samples/aws-securityhub-automated-remediations-workshop/docs/01-environment-setup.md

 ## Getting Started at AWS event where the Event Engine is being used

 1. Open https://dashboard.eventengine.run/login in a new Tab or Window to access the Event Engine Dashboard
-2. Enter the team hash code that you were provided and click Proceed.
+2. Enter the event hash code that you were provided and click Proceed.
 3. Look for a section of the page labeled "Event Engine Team Role" then click "Open Console" button within the Login Link section
 4. Make sure you are in the correct region.
 5. Skip the ["Getting started using your own account"](#getting-started-using-your-own-account) and continue with the ["Manual Setup Steps"](#manual-setup-steps)